 Pursuant to Section 14A of the Exchange Act, we are providing our stockholders the opportunity to vote to approve, on anon-binding, advisory basis, the compensation of our named executive officers as described in the CD&A, accompanying compensation tables and related narrative discussion contained in this proxy statement.
-In 2017, we held an advisory vote on the frequency of our "say on pay" vote, which resulted in a recommendation for an annual frequency for the "say on pay" vote.
-After considering that recommendation, the Board determined that the "say on pay" vote will be held annually until the next required vote on the frequency of the "say on pay" vote which will be considered at the Annual Meeting as described under "Proposal Three: Advisory Vote on the Frequency of Future Stockholder Advisory Votes on the Compensation of our Named Executive Officers."
+In 2023, we held an advisory vote on the frequency of our "say on pay" vote, which resulted in a recommendation for an annual frequency for the "say on pay" vote.
+After considering that recommendation, the Board determined that the "say on pay" vote will be held annually until the next required vote on the frequency of the "say on pay" vote which will be considered in 2029.

-We encourage stockholders to carefully review the CD&A section of this proxy statement for additional details on our executive compensation programs, including our compensation philosophy and objectives, as well as the processes our Compensation Committee used to determine the structure and amounts of the compensation of our named executive officers during fiscal year 2023.
+We encourage stockholders to carefully review the CD&A section of this proxy statement for additional details on our executive compensation programs, including our compensation philosophy and objectives, as well as the processes our Compensation Committee used to determine the structure and amounts of the compensation of our named executive officers during fiscal year 2024.
 For your convenience, we have provided an executive summary in the first few pages of the CD&A section that highlights information that we believe is particularly important in helping you decide how to vote on this proposal.
 You should also carefully review the tables that immediately follow the CD&A, together with the related narrative disclosure and footnotes.